Spring Stuff Internet Investigation Directions: Use the links

 to find the answers to the questions.
 Use the Back Menu to return to the

-How much sap does it take to make 1 gallon of birch syrup?
-Compare this to the amount of maple sap needed to make
+b.
+How much birch sap does it take to make 1 gallon of birch syrup?

 a gallon of syrup.

-3. What causes a hot spring?
+2. What causes a geothermal hot spring?

-5. When it is spring
+5. When it is the season of spring

-in Pennsylvania, it is fall in Chile.
+in the United States, it is autumn (fall) in Chile.

 8. Your class has decided to plant

-milkweed seeds in the school's habitat garden.
+milkweed seeds in the school's habitat garden to help save Monarch Butterflies.

-13. Hummingbird Journey North.
+11. Hummingbird Journey North.
 Investigate: Have the hummingbirds returned to your community this spring?

-Has the past week's weather in your community been helpful or harmful to migrating birds?
+Evaluate - Has the past week's weather in your community been helpful or harmful to migrating birds?

-14. Challenges: A. On
+13. Challenges: A. On

 a warm spring night, in the Eastern United States, you may hear